saleem/go-swagger/README.md

 ```
 This should print out a lot of stuff, ending with two missing packages that you need to get.

-5. *OPTIONAL*: Get the missing packages, like this:
+5. Get the missing packages, like this:

 ```bash
  go get -u -f ./...